OpenGene/fastp/README.md

 ```

 ### step 2: install libdeflate
 It's recommended that to install it using your package manager, for example `apt install libdeflate` on ubuntu, or `brew install libdeflate` on Mac.
-Otherwise you can compile isa-l from source.
+Otherwise you can compile it from source.
 See https://github.com/ebiggers/libdeflate
 ```shell
 git clone https://github.com/ebiggers/libdeflate.git
 cd libdeflate